ChristianNikodemus/Simple-Indexing-App/README.md

+# Simple Indexing App

 Welcome to a Javascript indexing app I built!
 This loads external data sourced from the this pokemon API: https://pokeapi.co/api/v2/pokemon/?limit=150

+## Objective

-Objective: To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

-Technical Features:
+### Technical Features

 - Loads data from an external API; for instance, the Pokémon API.
 - Displays a list of items loaded from that API after the page is loaded.
 - Enables the viewing of more details for a given list item (like a Pokémon) on demand, such as when clicking on a list item.